saianirudh1/algorithm-visualizer/README.md

 # Algorithm Visualizer (WIP)

 Welcome to Algorithm Visualizer web app!
-This is a project which I have built for visualizing all the famous algorithms out there and see and understand deeply how they actually work.
+This is a project which I have built for visualizing all the famous algorithms out there to see and understand deeply how they actually work.

 Try out the app here :